overwolf/overwolf.github.io/docs/topics/video-capture.md

    Note that in all methods, the replay ID returns via callback, and it is needed to finish capturing the replay.

 5. **Call [overwolf.media.replays.stopCapture()](../api/overwolf-media-replays#stopcapturereplaytype-replayid-callback)**.
    Finishes capturing a replay and returns a URL leading to the created video file.

+   Note that you only need to call stop if you called `startCapture()` without setting the `futureDuration` parameter.
+Otherwise, the capture is stopped automatically.

 6. **Call [overwolf.media.replays.turnOff()](../api/overwolf-media-replays#turnoffcallback)**, as soon as you’re no longer interested in capturing video in order to free up resources.